 ADVISOR FOR GOVERNMENT AND NGOs RELATIONS

-Dr. Rosalind Reeve is an environmental lawyer who has been working on biodiversity and wildlife trade issues, both at an international policy level and on the ground, for 26 years.
+Rosalind is an environmental lawyer who has been working on biodiversity and wildlife trade issues, both at an international policy level and on the ground, for 26 years.
 She is an adviser to Kenya Wildlife Service and the David Shepherd Wildlife Foundation on CITES and has conducted investigations into ivory and rhino horn trade in East and Southern Africa.

-Rosalind is also a senior consultant to the Ateneo School of Government in the Philippines on REDD+, the international mechanisms for Reducing Emissions from Deforestation and forest Degradation and served on the Policy Board for the UN-REDD Program.
+Rosalind is also a senior consultant to the Ateneo School of Government in the Philippines on REDD+, the international mechanisms for Reducing Emissions from Deforestation and forest Degradation and has served on the Policy Board for the UN-REDD Program.

-ADVISERS FOR COMMUNICATION & MEDIA RELATIONS
+ADVISORS FOR COMMUNICATION & MEDIA RELATIONS

 She has also collaborated with many international agencies such as The Humane Society of the US, the Earth & Island Institute of San Francisco, WWF, Greenpeace, EU, UNESCO and many government agencies throughout Africa and Asia.
 Giuli was able to lobby and obtain support for the passing of international laws for the protection and preservation of marine life and in particular of dolphins and whales.
-Such international laws and guidelines include the ‘dolphin safe’ tag all on canned tuna products.
-During the nineties Giuli also produced nature programs for the German network TV ZDF, National Geographic and CBS.
+Such international laws and guidelines include the ‘dolphin safe’ tag on canned tuna products.
+During the 1990s Giuli also produced nature programs for the German network TV ZDF, National Geographic and CBS.
 She currently works exclusively for the Canadian artist Gregory Colbert on the promotion and launch of “Ashes & Snow”, the photographic exhibit that in 2005 gathered over 500,000 visitors in New York.